CardinalNow/TerraformWorkshop/challenges/01-connectingtoazure/README.md

 ```sh
 az ad sp create-for-rbac -n TerraformAzureWorkshop --role="Contributor" --scopes /subscriptions/$(az account show -o tsv --query id)
 ```

+> Note: As mentioned above, this command might not work in the cmd shell in Windows.
+If you can't use PowerShell or the Git bash, you should be able to separate this into multiple commands to get around cmd shell limitations, first getting your account ID and using that in the second query, like so:
+>
+> ```az account show -o tsv --query id```  //returns account ID, use below
+>
+> ```az ad sp create-for-rbac -n TerraformAzureWorkshop --role="Contributor" --scopes /subscriptions/<ID from above query>```

 You may see output stating "Retrying", this is normal and is just the CLI waiting for the role to be created.